-Saturday Partly cloudy.
-A slight (20%) chance of a shower until early afternoon, most likely about the hills and southern suburbs.
-Winds E 15 to 20 km/h becoming light in the middle of the day then becoming E/SE 15 to 25 km/h in the evening.
+Thursday Partly cloudy.
+Slight (20%) chance of a shower in the early morning.
+Winds SW 25 to 40 km/h tending S 20 to 30 km/h in the evening.
 Possible rainfall: 0 mm Chance of any rain: 20%.

-Monday Cloudy.
-Slight (30%) chance of a shower.
-Winds NE 15 to 20 km/h tending N during the day then becoming light during the afternoon.
-Possible rainfall: 0 to 2 mm Chance of any rain: 30%.
+Sunday Mostly sunny.
+Light winds becoming W/SW 15 to 25 km/h during the day then becoming light during the evening.
+Possible rainfall: 0 mm Chance of any rain: 5%.

 - observations list type